Importing Patents from a Spreadsheet

 - Remove all spaces in your numbers.

 - The result of your import is reported in the Summary tab of the Import Result window (1).

 - Unrecognized, and duplicated documents will be reported in the Documents Not Imported tab (2).

 - In this example 29 documents were imported into the Manual Research folder, and 0 were not recognized.

 Depending on your membership plan, the maximum number of documents you can import per folder will vary.

-- View the imported patents in the specific research folder (1) by double clicking on the folder or selecting the folder checkbox and clicking Open (2) in the Research Folders (2) window.
+- View the imported patents in the specific research folder (1) by double clicking on the folder or selecting the folder checkbox and clicking Open (2) in the Research Folders toolbar.

 - Search within this set using keywords and field codes to create complex searches within the folder using the Query field as you would with any other search.